icflorescu/openshift-cartridge-postgresql/README.md

 ![PostgreSQL on OpenShift by Ionut-Cristian Florescu](https://cloud.githubusercontent.com/assets/581999/15590729/ce16d6f6-23a1-11e6-9b4d-41f8f17a32a3.png)

-This is a custom OpenShift cartridge providing a contemporary PostgreSQL version, courtesy of [bigsql.org](http://www.bigsql.org/).
+This is a custom OpenShift cartridge aiming to provide the most recent stable PostgreSQL version packaged by [bigsql.org](http://www.bigsql.org/).

 ## Installation